Background pattern

 Breastfeeding

-If you are breastfeeding, consult your doctor before taking itraconazole, as small amounts of the medicine may appear in milk.
+If you are breastfeeding, consult your doctor before taking itraconazole, as small amounts of the medication may appear in breast milk.

 Fertility

-If you are fertile and can become pregnant, consult your doctor.
-You should use effective contraceptive measures to avoid becoming pregnant while taking the medicine.
-Because itraconazole capsules may remain in the body for some time, you should prolong the contraceptive measures until the next menstrual period after completing treatment with this medicine (see section 2 “Do not take Itraconazol Stada”).
+If you are of childbearing age and can become pregnant, consult your doctor.
+You should use effective contraceptives to ensure you do not become pregnant while taking the medication.
+Because itraconazole capsules can remain in the body for some time, you should extend contraceptive measures until the next menstrual period after finishing treatment with this medication (see section 2 "Do not take Itraconazol Stada").

-Itraconazole may cause dizziness, blurred vision/double vision or hearing loss.
+Itraconazole can sometimes cause dizziness, blurred or double vision, or hearing loss.
 If you experience any of these symptoms, do not drive or operate machinery.

 Itraconazol Stada contains sucrose